What is secrets management?

 • Security policies can be enhanced by requiring encryption of all sensitive data.
 The encryption keys can be protected with a key management service (KMS).

-• The organization continually monitors secrets, with audit logs tracking every request: who asked for the secret, for which system, whether the request was successful, when the secret was used, when it expired and when and if the secret has been updated.
-Anomalies are investigated immediately.
+• The organization continually monitors secrets, with audit logs tracking every request: who asked for the secret, for which system, whether the request was successful, when it was issued or retrieved, when it expired and when and if the secret has been updated.
+Anomalies should then be promptly investigated.

 Challenges of secrets management